pikapower9080/canvas-quickmenu/README.md

 - 📚 Search courses, upcoming assignments, canvas pages, announcements, and more
 - ⚡ Instant search results
 - ⌨ Quick access anywhere with one key
-- 🔁 Sync your settings across devices with no setup process
+- 🔁 Sync your settings across devices with no setup
 - ➕ Add your own custom shortcuts to course specific resources or anything else
-- ⭐ Quick actions for new messages, calendar events, and
+- ⭐ Quick actions for new inbox messages and calendar events
 - 🖼️ Replace course card images and banners with your own images (not supported by all schools)

 ## Usage